nitishkr72/compiler-design-lab/README.md

 # compiler-design-lab
 ## Lab Assignment 1
-   :white_square_button: Reading file in c
+   1. Reading file in c

         a.
 Using fgetc
         b.
 Using fgets

-   :white_square_button: printing specific Individual word in txt file
+   2. printing specific Individual word in txt file

-   :white_square_button: writing text file or binary file
+   3. writing text file or binary file